ALCEA rosea

 Harvesting and Growing from Seed:

-The seeds are yellowish brown chips.
-There are many seeds in a seedpod.
+Seed The seeds are thick discs with a notch.
+There are many seeds in a pod.

-The seedling is large and fast-growing.
-The first true leaves are pointed, often with a dark stem.
+Seedling The seedling is large and fast growing.
+The first true leaves are rounded, lobed, and crinkled.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)